invesalius/invesalius.github.io/docs/_sources/installation_guide/installation_guide.md.txt

 python app.py
 ```

-:warning: If using Anaconda, remember to always open the Anaconda Powershell and activate the
+Warning: If using Anaconda, remember to always open the Anaconda Powershell and activate the
 environment before running the above command.